Riverside Center For Innovation: 2020 Economic Impact Report by 4th Economy

 September 2019.
 As a representative of Mayor William Peduto’s Office of Equity, I want to convey my deep thanks to the interdisciplinary research team that produced this groundbreaking report.

-Rci's Equitable Entrepreneurs' Facility (Reef)
+RCI's Equitable Entrepreneurs' Facility (REEF)

 Riverside Center for Innovation (RCI) is a 501(c)3 non-profit organization located in the City of Pittsburgh’s North Side.
 RCI is proud to be one of the region’s premier community economic development agencies.

-The Case For Intentional Investment In Pittsburgh: Bipoc Entrepreneurship
+The Case For Intentional Investment In Pittsburgh:

 In line with its mission to uplift Black and Brown communities economically, the Riverside Center for Innovation (RCI) recognizes the need for consistent, aligned sources of capital that would enable Black and Brown entrepreneurs to create mature, sustainable companies in Pittsburgh.